Chart Color Schemes

 Salisbury Park faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 10.4%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 7.5%, followed by postgraduate qualifications (1.6%) and graduate diplomas (1.3%).
-Vocational credentials are prominent, with 38.5% of residents aged 15+ holding them - advanced diplomas comprise 9.0% and certificates make up 29.5%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most prevalent at 7.5%, followed by postgraduate qualifications (1.6%) and graduate diplomas (1.3%).
+Vocational credentials are prominent, with 38.5% of residents aged 15+ holding such qualifications - advanced diplomas (9.0%) and certificates (29.5%).

 Frequently Asked Questions - Education